hepatitis panel is a blood test used to find markers

 Hepatitis B surface antigen (HBsAg).

-Hepatitis B IgM core antibody (HBcAb-IgM).
+Hepatitis B IgM core antibody (HBcAb-IgM) and IgG core antibody (HBcAb-IgG).

 Hepatitis C antibodies